Thin accretion disk signatures in hybrid metric-Palatini gravity: Hybrid metric-Palatini gravity

 where $k^2=\frac{8\pi G}{c^4}$, $G$ is the gravitational constant, $c$ is the speed of light, $g=det\{g_{\mu\nu}\}$~ is the determinant of the metric, $R$ and $\Re$ are the metric and Palatini curvatures respectively and $S_m$~ is the matter action.
 The first part of the action, the metric curvature $R$, corresponds to the Einstein-Hilbert action.
 The second part consists of general function of the Palatini curvature and includes all deviations from GR.

 The general form of scalar curvature expressions is the same:

 However, in the metric approach, curvature depends only on the metric, while in the Palatini approach curvature is a function of both the metric and the affine connection.
-Like other metric and Palatini f(R)-gravity models, it is possible to represent hybrid f(R)-gravity in a scalar-tensor form.
+Like other metric and Palatini models, it is possible to represent HMPG in a scalar-tensor form.
 Let us to introduce an auxiliary field $A$ that allows to write the action as follows:

 where $f_A=\frac{df}{dA}$.
 Then we can introduce the scalar field $\phi\equiv f_A$ and the potential $V(\phi)\equiv Af_A-f(A)$, which consist of kinetic and potential parts.
-After mathematical transformations we obtain the scalar-tensor representation of the hybrid f(R)-gravity action:
+After mathematical transformations we obtain the scalar-tensor representation of the HMPG action:

 To obtain the field equations, it is necessary to vary the action with respect to all variables: the metric tensor $g_{\mu\nu}$, the scalar field $\phi$ and the affine connection $\hat{\Gamma}^\alpha_{\mu\nu}$.
 Thus the field equations take the following form: